metauni/metauni.github.io/posts/loci/loci.md

 # Loci

-A [locus](https://en.wikipedia.org/wiki/Method_of_loci) is a place for intellectual activity, organised around talking boards on a particular topic and scheduled office hours where the host is available for discussion.
+A [locus](https://en.wikipedia.org/wiki/Method_of_loci) is a place for intellectual activity, organised around **live events** with talks, **talking boards** which can be watched together with other people at any time, and **scheduled office hours** where the host is available for discussion.
+Often a locus is focused on a particular topic.
 It is recommended that you use a tablet and stylus (e.g. an Apple iPad and Pencil).
 To join a locus you'll need Roblox and Discord, see the [instructions](https://metauni.org/posts/instructions/instructions).

 ![banner](loci.png)